BrendenHooper/brenden/gamedev2023/001-work-not-screentime-brenden.md

 -make a game
 -work on my capstone
-October 26: im working on mymaze game like thing. im on my phone to make a blueprint
+October 26: im working on mymaze game like thing. im on my phone to make a blueprint nov 09 trying to make a maze solver